 Many moms struggle with breastfeeding in the beginning stages and one of the most frustrating things usually is trying to figure out how to increase milk supply.
 Low milk supply is normal because your body is trying to adjust and figure everything out.
 It is normal to worry about it, but keep in mind that the body of women is adjusting very quickly.
 And in most cases it turns out that breast milk production is just fine and enough for the baby.
 This process is hormone-driven and usually if you are breastfeeding your baby when he or she is hungry, your body will begin to produce the right amount of milk.
 You don’t have to worry too much unless your baby does not gain weight.
 If this is the case or you have any other concerns, you have to speak with your pediatrician.

 Latching problems – Many babies have a difficult time latching at first.
 If the baby doesn’t get it right your body might not catch on that it needs to start producing.

 Premature Birth – In this case the natural rhythm of things is thrown off a little.
-If the baby is too small or weak to feed in the beginning, you will have to pumping to get things moving.
+If the baby is too small or weak to feed in the beginning, you will have to pump to get things moving.

-Supplementing – Sometimes it is needed to supplement with formula, especially in the first few days or weeks if don’t have enough breast milk.
+Supplementing – Sometimes it is needed to supplement with formula, especially in the first few days or weeks if you don’t have enough breast milk.
 It takes time for the body to adjust that.
 This happens often when the baby is born with a cesarean.

 A Lack of Feedings – Some babies are just a bit lazy and others often fall asleep while eating.
 These missed feedings could be a reason for lower milk supply.
 But if the baby still gaining weight there is no problem.